Sunday, May 31, 2009

 Sunday, May 24, 2009

 One who finds a lost object is not required to bear the expense of maintaining it until the owner reclaims it.
-For example, a rooster or calf need to be fed but can not do anything to earn their keep.
-They should be sold, and the money held for the owner.
-If an animal works and eats, such as an ox or donkey, it should be put to work for twelve months, then sold.
+For example, a rooster or calf needs to be fed but can not do anything to earn their keep.
+They should be sold, and the money should be held for the owner.
+If an animal works and eats, such as an ox or donkey, it should be put to work for twelve months and sold.
 One may use that money, so if it is lost, he is responsible.

 Saturday, May 23, 2009

 Where in the Torah do we find the idea of returning lost objects by identifying marks?
-From: “...and it (the lost object) will remain with you until your brother seeks it out...”.
-Since you can't return it before he asks (seeks) for it, the word “seek” must mean something else – that you must seek out whether he is a liar or not by the use of identifying marks.
+From: "...and it (the lost object) will remain with you until your brother seeks it out...".
+Since you can't return it before he asks (seeks) for it, the word "seek" must mean something else – that you must seek out whether he is a liar by using identifying marks.

-During the time of the Temple, the finder would announce his find three times, on Passover, Shavuot, and Sukkot, but now it is announced in the neighborhood.
+During the Temple times, the finder would announce his find three times, on Passover, Shavuot, and Sukkot, but now it is announced in the neighborhood.

 Friday, May 22, 2009

 Do we see from this ruling that identifying marks are from the Torah?
-No. The ruling may be mostly interested in the second part, owner's despair, and mention the marks only incidentally.
+No. The ruling might be primarily interested in the second part, the owner's despair, and mention the marks only incidentally.

 Thursday, May 21, 2009

-Bava Metzia 26 - Objects Lost in a Rental house
+Bava Metzia 26 - Objects Lost in a Rental House (Finds)

-If one was in the habit of renting his house to others and found lost objects there, they belong to him.
+If one is in the habit of renting his house to others and finds lost objects there, they belong to him.

-Normally, they should be returned to the last renter, but here we are dealing with a case of three people renting together.
+Typically, they should be returned to the last renter, but here we are dealing with a case of three people renting together.
 If one of them lost coins and can't find them, he despairs of getting them back.
-He thinks of the other two: “They probably took the coins and intend to keep them.
-But if I confront one, he can tell me that it was the other, and I can't make him to take an oath.”
-Thus the finder can keep them.
+He thinks of the other two: "They probably took the coins and intend to keep them.
+But if I confront one, he can tell me it was the other, and I can't make him take an oath."
+Thus, the finder can keep them.

 Wednesday, May 20, 2009

-If one finds items with an identifying mark, he can presume that the owner has not despaired of recovering them, hence he has to announce the find and return it to owner.
-Examples include produce in a vessel, or a vessel as is, homemade loaves of bread, jugs of wine, and jugs of oil – these used to have individual seals.
+If one finds items with an identifying mark, he can presume that the owner has not despaired of recovering them; hence, he has to announce the find and return it to the owner.
+Examples include produce in a container or a container as is, homemade loaves of bread, jugs of wine, and jugs of oil – these used to have individual seals.

-If one found behind a wall – which provides partial protection - young pigeons that were tied, he should not touch them.
+If one found young pigeons tied with a rope behind a wall – which provides partial protection - he should not touch them.
 Perhaps a person put them there, and if the finder takes them and announces them, the owner may not have signs to claim them.

 Tuesday, May 19, 2009

-Rav Yehudah was following behind the master, Shmuel, in the market of cereal stores.
-He asked Shmuel, “If one found a purse here, what is the law?”
-Shmuel said, “It belongs to the finder.”
-Many people pass by here, and one of them is likely to take it.
+Rav Yehudah followed behind the master, Shmuel, in the cereal store market.
+He asked Shmuel, "If one found a purse here, what is the law?"
+Shmuel said, "It belongs to the finder."
+Many people pass by here, and one is likely to take it.
 Thus, the owner despairs.

-Rav Yehudah continued, “If a Jew comes and gives an identifying mark for it, what is the law?”
-Shmuel said, “He is obligated to return it.”
+Rav Yehudah continued, "If a Jew comes and gives an identifying mark for it, what is the law?"
+Shmuel said, "He is obligated to return it."
 How can both rulings be true?
-The second statement reflects a moral obligation of going beyond the letter of the law.
+The second statement reflects a moral obligation to go beyond the letter of the law.

 Monday, May 18, 2009

-If one finds objects that have an identifying mark, or sign (siman), the finder is obligated to announce his find.
-The sign can be weight, bundle count, or location where it was lost.
+If one finds objects with an identifying mark or sign (siman), the finder must announce his find.
+This sign can be weight, bundle count, or location where it was lost.

 If objects without a sign look like they have been left by the owner, the finder announces them, lest the people who don't observe this law will take them.